nate-maxwell/Cypher/README.md

 explore new things about PySide2 and Qt5.

-For now, it is a simple text editor that has only a few simple features added, and can only execute one tab's code at a time.
+For now, it is a simple text editor that has only a few simple features added, and can only execute one tab's code at a time, allowing only for importing built-in modules.

 The goal is to eventually add a lexer and some intellisense to the project, and allowing for full project development.